Lessons (The Wire): Plot summary

-As Wallace helps one of his young charges with their math homework, Poot shows up and asks him to return to work.
-Wallace refuses and asks to borrow money from Poot, who begrudgingly obliges.
-Afterward, Poot reports his concerns to D'Angelo, who wants to speak with Wallace face-to-face.
-Meanwhile, at a Barksdale-run print shop, Stringer scolds his subordinates for not acting like professionals.
-Wee-Bey, Stinkum and Savino raid Omar's apartment and torch his van while he watches from his hiding place across the street.
-Later they pick up D'Angelo, who mentions Orlando's proposition; the others tell him that he should talk to Avon.
-Orlando is berated and beaten by Avon for even considering getting involved in dealing.
+Poot asks Wallace to return to work, who refuses; Poot later reports his concerns to D'Angelo.
+Meanwhile, at a Barksdale print shop, Stringer scolds his crew for unprofessionalism.
+Wee-Bey, Stinkum and Savino raid Omar's apartment and destroy his van; Omar witnesses this from his hiding place across the street.
+They pick up D'Angelo, who mentions Orlando's proposition of selling cocaine on the side; the others tell him to consult Avon.
+Orlando is beaten by Avon for considering involvement in the drug trade.